ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Using Ray Data and Ray Train for distributed training on large datasets involves four basic steps:

 - **Step 1:** Load your data into a Ray Dataset.
 Ray Data supports many different data sources and formats.
 For more details, see :ref:`Loading Data <loading_data>`.
 - **Step 2:** If required, create a function that defines your training logic and periodically checkpoints your model.
-For more information, see :ref:`Ray Train user guides <train-pytorch-overview>`.
+For more information, see :ref:`Ray Train user guides <train-user-guides>`.
 - **Step 3:** Inside your training function, access the dataset shard for the training worker via :meth:`session.get_dataset_shard() <ray.air.session.get_dataset_shard>`.
 Iterate over the dataset shard to train your model.
 For more details on how to iterate over your data, see :ref:`Iterating over data <iterating-over-data>`.
 - **Step 4:** Create your :class:`TorchTrainer <ray.train.torch.TorchTrainer>` and pass in your Ray Dataset.
 This automatically shards the datasets and passes them to each training worker.
-For more information on configuring training, see the :ref:`Ray Train user guides <train-pytorch-overview>`.
+For more information on configuring training, see the :ref:`Ray Train user guides <train-user-guides>`.

 .. tabs::